richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

   a human user, configured into a client, or provided by reference such as a URL.
 The combination of a source domain and, optionally, an application service type enables a client to construct one or more reference identifiers.
-This specification covers FQDNs only and provides no support for bare hostnames or any other name that does not include all labels.
+This specification covers FQDNs.
+Use of any names that are not fully qualified is out of scope and may result in unexpected or undefined behavior.

 subjectAltName entry:
 : An identifier placed in a subjectAltName extension.